Got fleas? That bites – literally!

 When it comes to household pests, there is one pest in particular that sends fear deep into a dog-owner’s heart – fleas.
 There are many common misconceptions about fleas and a wide number of possible solutions to getting rid of them; however, not every “cure” is created equal.

-- Find the Source
+- Find The Source Of Infestation

-- Before You Treat
+- Tips Before You Treat Your Dog

-- Prevent Re-Infestation
+- Tips To Prevent Re-Infestation

-However, depending upon your beliefs or needs you may be more partial to one method: On one hand, your top concern may be saving your small children from flea bites as quickly as possible, or it may be exposing your children to as few foreign chemicals as possible.
-Not matter which camp you decide to pitch you flea-killing tent in, you’re guaranteed to have options.
+However, depending upon your beliefs or needs you may be more partial to one method.
+On one hand, your top concern may be saving your small children from flea bites as quickly as possible, or it may be exposing your children to as few foreign chemicals as possible.
+No matter which method you decide to pitch your flea-killing tent in, you’re guaranteed to have options.

 - Sticky Flea Pads

 Sticky flea pads are similar to the fly paper that many households used decades ago.
 Generally attached to an electronic trap that you plug-in near the location that is severely infested with fleas.
 Fleas are attracted to the trap over a period of weeks and get stuck on the paper.
 The drawback to using sticky traps is that they appear extremely unsanitary and take a long time to eradicate fleas.
 It’s important to use traps for a significant period of time to ensure all fleas are captured and that you bathe all animals in the home (as specified above) to reduce the number of parasites living off your pet.

 We recommend The Ultimate Flea Trap – View on Amazon